milvus-io/bootcamp/bootcamp/tutorials/integration/build_rag_on_arm.md

 ### Create the Collection
-We use [Zilliz Cloud](https://zilliz.com/cloud), which is a high-performance fully managed Milvus service deployed on Arm architecture, to store and retrieve the vector data.
+We use [Zilliz Cloud](https://zilliz.com/cloud) deployed on AWS with Arm-based machines to store and retrieve the vector data.

 We set the `uri` and `token` as the [Public Endpoint and Api key](https://docs.zilliz.com/docs/on-zilliz-cloud-console#free-cluster-details) in Zilliz Cloud.
 ```python